Clinical Trials Overview

 • A Phase I trial tests an experimental treatment on a small group of often healthy people (20 to 80) to judge its safety and side effects and to find the correct drug dosage.

 • A Phase II trial uses more people (100 to 300).
 While the emphasis in Phase I is on safety, the emphasis in Phase II is on effectiveness.
-This phase aims to obtain preliminary data on whether the drug works in people who have a certain disease or condition.
+This phase aims to obtain preliminary data on whether the drug works in people with a certain disease or condition.
 These trials also continue to study safety, including short-term side effects.
 This phase can last several years.

 • A Phase III trial gathers more information about safety and effectiveness, studying different populations and different dosages, using the drug in combination with other drugs.
 The number of subjects usually ranges from several hundred to about 3,000 people.
 If the FDA agrees that the trial results are positive, it will approve the experimental drug or device.